amoe/acceleratedcpp/notes.md

     * cout << setprecision(3)
     * This modifies the stream property and then you have to reset it.
     * You can save away the previous precision by calling cout.precision()
+* uninitialized variables contain rubbish!  they will crash the program if used
+* while (cin >> thisGrade) works because:

+"the istream class provides a conversion that can be used to convert cin into a value that can be used in a condition".
+Presumably it overloads a boolean-coercion operator and returns the eof value.

+Actually it returns a success value, there are several ways in which it can fail:
+* end of file
+* input incompatible with type
+* hardware failure (broken pipe, etc)

+The loop invariant contains two clauses which indirectly affect each other.